-A look at traumatic spinal cord injury in Canada in 2018
+A look at traumatic spinal cord injury in Canada in 2019

-Thank you to the dedicated clinicians, researchers and coordinators who collect, analyze and input data into the Rick Hansen Spinal Cord Injury Registry (RHSCIR).
-We also wish to thank the 7,594 individuals with traumatic spinal cord injuries who have generously contributed their time and experiences to RHSCIR.
+Thank you to the 7,857 individuals with traumatic spinal cord injuries who have generously contributed their time and experiences to RHSCIR.
+We also wish to thank the dedicated clinicians, researchers and coordinators who collect, analyze and input data into the Rick Hansen Spinal Cord Injury Registry (RHSCIR).
 The contributions of everyone involved are vital to improving the ability to provide care for those with spinal cord injuries and maximizing the potential for these individuals and others to reach his or her fullest recovery possible.